 There are two rates associated with the Cap Crediting Method: The Cap, or "Cap Rate", and the Index Participation Rate.
 The Cap Rate is the maximum amount of Index Adjustment that will be credited to an Index Account Option at the end of each Index Account Option Term, expressed as a percentage.
 The Index Participation Rate ("IPR") is the percentage applied to any positive Index Return in calculating the amount of Index Adjustment to be credited at the end of the Index Account Option Term.
 The Cap Rate and IPR are declared at the beginning of the Index Account Option Term.
 The Cap Rate and IPR for a particular Index Account Option Term may be higher or lower than the Cap Rate and IPR for previous or future Index Account Option Terms.
 In no event will a Cap Rate be lower than 24% for a 6-year Index Account Option Term, 12% for a 3-year Index Account Option Term, or 4% for a 1-year Index Account Option Term.
 In no event will an Index Participation Rate be lower than 100%.
-Because the Index Participation Rate is guaranteed to be at least 100%, it will never serve to reduce an Index

-Adjustment.
-We post all rates online at Jackson.com/RatesJMLP2NY.
-The rates for Contract Value reallocations at the end of an Index Account Option Term are posted at least 30 days before the end of any Index Account Option Term.
-At least 30 days prior to any Index Account Option Term Anniversary, we will send you written notice reminding you of how you may obtain the rates for the next Index Account Option Term.
+Because the Index Participation Rate is guaranteed to be at least 100%, it will never serve to reduce an Index Adjustment.
+We post all rates online at Jackson.com/RatesJMLPA2NY.
+The rates for Contract Value reallocations at the end of an Index Account Option Term Anniversary, we will send you written notice reminding you of how you may obtain the rates for the next Index Account Option Term.

-The Cap Crediting Method is currently available with a Buffer, and with your choice of 1-year, 3-year, or 6-year Index Account Option Terms.
-The Cap Rate for the 3-year and 6-year terms would be lower if measured on an annual basis.
+The Cap Crediting Method is currently available with a Buffer, with your choice of 1-year, 3-year, or 6-year Index Account Option Terms.
+The Cap Rate for the 3-year and 6-year term would be lower if measured on an annual basis.
 For Index Account Option Terms longer than one year, the Buffer for that term is a total Buffer for the duration of that Index Account Option Term.
 The following example will illustrate how the Cap Crediting Method operates with the Buffer Protection Option.
 The example assumes a 110% Index Participation Rate, 10% Cap Rate and a 10% Buffer.